franklyinc-public/frankly-js/README.md

 then simply run

 ```
-$ mocha
+$ npm test
 ```

 Documentation
 -------------

-The reference documentation can be found at http://franklyinc.github.io/frankly-js
+The reference documentation can be found at http://franklyinc.github.io/APIReference-JavaScript.html